Zzzzzb1995/flink/docs/concepts/runtime.md

 * This will be replaced by the TOC
 {:toc}

-## Tasks and Operator Chains
+## Tasks and Checkpoints

 For distributed execution, Flink *chains* operator subtasks together into *tasks*.
 Each task is executed by one thread.
-Chaining operators together into tasks is a useful optimization: it reduces the overhead of thread-to-thread handover and buffering, and increases overall throughput while decreasing latency.
+Chaining operators together into tasks is a useful optimization: it reduces the overhead of thread-to-thread handover and buffering.

+Yes you are right.
+And increases overall throughput while decreasing latency.
 The chaining behavior can be configured; see the [chaining docs](../dev/stream/operators/#task-chaining-and-resource-groups) for details.

 The sample dataflow in the figure below is executed with five subtasks, and hence with five parallel threads.